Skip to contents

 where

-target is a data frame specifying total fertility rates for each population being modelled, Values in target are not age-specific.
+target is a data frame specifying total fertility rates for each population being modelled.

 • A variable called "tfr".
-Can be an ordinary numeric variable, or an rvec().
+An ordinary numeric vector or an rvec().

-standard is a data frame specifying standard fertility scedules to be used with each life expectancy in target.
+standard is a data frame specifying standard fertility schedules to be used with each life expectancy in target.
 Values in standard are age-specific.

 • A variable called "age", with labels that can be parsed by reformat_age().